AIP-Mizzou/HarrisFeature/README.md

 Click on [main](/main.ipynb) to see the notebook.
 Two images are provided for testing, but you are encouraged to use your own and experiment with the code.

 An example output with the checker image is provided [here](/harris.pdf).
-Notice that features are only detected on 2/3 of the image.
-Can you fix it so it gets the rest?

 # Installing
 ```bash